 - Handle a stressful situation with your teen without losing it

-Here’s a fantastic example from Doron Straus, Director, Fitness and Healthy Lifestyles at Rediscovery Fitness.
-He translates the benefits of “strong bones and muscles” into the payoffs that really matter to his target market, which includes mature adults and seniors:
+Here’s a fantastic example from a client who translates the benefits of “strong bones and muscles” into the payoffs that really matter to his target market, which includes mature adults and seniors:

 “Seniors want to garden, pick up their grandkids, take a stroll without pooping out after 5 minutes, be secure when getting into and out of a car, a bathtub.”